cn4218/CFGProject/Progress Reports/Cosmo_User_Manual.md

 Wishlist functions are primarily tested through the unit tests found in `wishlist_tests.py` and mocking input found in `wishlist_main.py`.

 #### Users Tests
 Run the `user_tests.py` file.
 This will run unit tests on the user functions used in the `user_db_utils.py` and `user_main.py` file.
 The `user_db_utils.py` contains functions called when running our application.
-The `user_main.py`, however, is a file created to mock the UI and user inputs in order to test wishlist functions.
+The `user_main.py`, however, is a file created to mock the UI and user inputs in order to test user functions.
-Wishlist functions are primarily tested through the unit tests found in `user_tests.py` and mocking input found in `user_main.py`.
+User functions are primarily tested through the unit tests found in `user_tests.py` and mocking input found in `user_main.py`.

-3 - Run the user_db_utils.py within the scripts folder
-4 - Run the app.py file within the scripts folder (keep this running whilst running the tests) 5 - Run the user_main.py file within the testing folder
+#### Products Tests
+Run the `obf_tests.py` file.
+This will run unit tests on the products functions used in the `obf_db_utils.py` and `obf_main.py` file.
+The `obf_db_utils.py` contains functions called when running our application.
+The `obf_main.py`, however, is a file created to mock the UI and products inputs in order to test products functions.
+Products functions are primarily tested through the unit tests found in `obf_tests.py` and mocking input found in `obf_main.py`. the testing folder